Waste Management Logistics: The Concept Of Reverse Logistics And More 📝

-For instance, a news report in BBC stated that there are specially adapted trucks which are now being tested in Germany on electric roads.
+For instance, a news report on BBC stated that there are specially adapted trucks that are now being tested in Germany on electric roads.

 These hybrid trucks – capable of feeding off of both gasoline and electricity for power – are a prime example of reverse logistics.
 They get power by feeding off directly from overhead power cables.

 As a result, the consumption of fossil fuels is reduced greatly.
 As an alternative, drivers can opt to consume electricity, an example of renewable energy, as a source of fuel, instead.
 Furthermore, another good news is that this also greatly reduces carbon emissions.

 Check out this video for more information.

 The trucks mentioned above exemplify technology developed to improve waste management logistics.